Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Introduction

 In particular, the above theorem shows that there are two smooth Fano $SO_4(\mathbb C)$-compactification (see Section 6 below) which involves Type-II solution of \eqref{kahler-Ricci-flow}.
 To our knowledge, these are the first examples of Type-II solution in the literature.
 Note that both examples are also K-unstable.

-It is of great interest to discover the limit of the K\"ahler-Ricci flow \eqref{kahler-Ricci-flow} on K-unstable Fano group compactifications.
-Which is a $\mathbb Q$-Fano variety, admitting (weak) K\"ahler-Ricci solitons according to \cite{TZhzh}.
+It is of great interest to discover the limits of the K\"ahler-Ricci flow \eqref{kahler-Ricci-flow} on K-unstable Fano group compactifications.
+According to \cite{TZhzh}, such a limit should be a $\mathbb Q$-Fano variety, admitting (weak) K\"ahler-Ricci solitons.
 Recall that a K\"ahler-Ricci soliton on a complex manifold $M$ is a pair $(X, \omega)$, where $X$ is a holomorphic vector field on $M$ and $\omega$ is a K\"ahler metric on $M$, such that

-where $L_X$ is the Lie derivative along $X$.
+where ${\rm L}_X(\cdot)$ is the Lie derivative along $X$.
 If $X=0$, the K\"ahler-Ricci soliton becomes a K\"ahler-Einstein metric.
 The uniqueness theorem in \cite{TZ1} states that a K\"ahler-Ricci soliton on a compact complex manifold, if it exists, must be unique modulo ${\rm Aut}(M)$.
 Furthermore, $X$ lies in the center of Lie algebra of a maximal reductive subgroup ${\rm Aut_r}(M)\subset{\rm Aut}(M)$.

-It was first showed in \cite[Section 7]{LTZ2} that the limit of \eqref{kahler-Ricci-flow} on both K-unstable $SO_4(\mathbb C)$-compactifications can not be a $SO_4(\mathbb C)$-compactification any more.
-Later, the authors \cite{LL} showed that for any semisimple group $G$, the $\mathbb Q$-Fano $G$-compactiofications, which admit K\"ahler-Einstein metrics, are finite.
-Note that on a compactifiaction of semisimple group, the center of ${\rm Aut_r}(M)$ is trivial.
-Hence these are the only $G$-compactifications, admitting K\"ahler-Ricci solitons.
-As there are of course infinitely many $\mathbb Q$-Fano compactiofications of $G$, in general the K\"ahler-Ricci flow \eqref{kahler-Ricci-flow} converges to a limit which is no longer a $G$-compactification.
+It was first showed in \cite[Section 7]{LTZ2} that the limits of \eqref{kahler-Ricci-flow} on the two smooth K-unstable $SO_4(\mathbb C)$-compactifications can not be $SO_4(\mathbb C)$-compactifications any more.
+In fact, this is the case for Fano compactifications of semisimple groups in general.
+To see this, note that on a compactifiaction of semisimple group, the center of ${\rm Aut_r}(M)$ is trivial.
+Hence any K\"ahler-Ricci soliton must be a K\"ahler-Einstein metric.
+On the other hand, it was showed in \cite{LL} that for any semisimple group $G$, the $\mathbb Q$-Fano $G$-compactioficationsthat admit K\"ahler-Einstein metrics are finite.
+There are of course infinitely many $\mathbb Q$-Fano compactiofications of $G$.
+Hence in general the K\"ahler-Ricci flow \eqref{kahler-Ricci-flow} converges to a limit which is no longer a $G$-compactification.